A Performance Indicator Framework for Accessibility Data: Information and Communication Technologies

 Description

 This indicator refers to barriers accessing digital content.
 Digital content refers to multidimensional content that engages, appeals to, entertains, or educates.
 Non-web-based documents are documents intended to be used off-line or without internet connection.
-Examples of barriers include documents that are not available in a format compatible with assistive devices, such as flashing content that cannot be turned off or the use of Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) graphics without alternative text.
+Examples of barriers include documents that are not available in a format compatible with assistive devices, such as flashing content that cannot be turned off and the use of Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) graphics without alternative text.

 Data source